neptune-ai/neptune-fetcher/README.md

 ```

 __Returns__:
-`Iterator` of dictionaries with Neptune run identifiers, custom identifiers and names.
+`Iterator` of dictionaries with Neptune run identifiers and custom identifiers.

 ---

 #### `fetch_runs()`

-Fetches a table containing Neptune IDs, custom run IDs and names of runs in the project.
+Fetches a table containing Neptune IDs and custom run IDs of runs in the project.

 __Example__:
 ```python